MarthaBog/climate_concern_czech/university_project.md

 ![Image](images/climate_responsibility.png)

-### 2. In addition to your selected country, compare how respondents from two other countries feel about their personal responsibility to try to reduce climate change.
+### 2. In addition to selected country, compare how respondents from two other countries feel about their personal responsibility to try to reduce climate change.

 This bar chart below shows how people from Czechia, France, and Bulgaria feel about their personal responsibility to fight climate change.
 The scale goes from 1 (strongly disagree) to 9 (strongly agree).